-National planning and decision-making in determining military posture begin at the highest level of government.
-The President signs the National Security Strategy (NSS), which expresses the President's vision and outlines goals that seek to enhance the security of the United States.
-The Secretary of Defense then uses the NSS to write the National Defense Strategy (NDS), which provides guidance on the DoD's goals and strategies for achieving the objectives in the NSS.
+National planning and decision-making in determining military posture begin at the highest level of the U.S. Government.
+The President signs the U.S. National Security Strategy (NSS), which expresses the President's vision and outlines goals that seek to enhance the security of the United States.
+The Secretary of Defense then uses the NSS to write the U.S. National Defense Strategy (NDS), which provides guidance on the DoD's goals and strategies for achieving the objectives in the NSS.
 The National Military Strategy (NMS), signed by the Chairman of the Joint Chiefs of Staff, supports the NSS, implements the NDS, and provides strategic guidance and military objectives for the Armed Services.